 The Catalytic customer journey often starts with a group of people looking to build an automation to accelerate a time-consuming process like invoice processing to make one of their business’ day-to-day functions go faster.
 As we demonstrate how to add the building blocks that will automate each step in the process, they understand how they can use these tools to automate any process in their business.

-From there, more employees can learn how to build and manage additional automations—and they can be trained in 2 days.
+From there, more employees can learn how to build and manage additional automations—and they can be trained in three days.

 This enables easier upskilling of employees to become citizen automators and deploy automations quickly to make their familiar business processes more efficient.
 Eventually, this group of newly trained employees often lead a business to establish an Automation Center of Excellence, which propels forward a company’s digital transformation and evolution through self-service.